-- 1.5 The transport network, comprised of infrastructure and services, is an enabler of movement by a range of modes of transport.
+- 1.7 The transport network, comprised of infrastructure and services, is an enabler of movement by a range of modes of transport.
 The transport network enables people to access education, healthcare, employment and leisure facilities.
-It also enables businesses to access staff and customers, and visitors to come to West Sussex. - 1.6 Transport network demand (i.e. usage) changes over time but a 'predict and provide' approach (i.e. building road capacity to cater for forecast traffic growth) could have a negative impact upon other challenges.
+It also enables businesses to access staff and customers, and visitors to come to West Sussex. - 1.8 Transport network demand (i.e. usage) changes over time but a 'predict and provide' approach (i.e. building road capacity to cater for forecast traffic growth) could have a negative impact upon other challenges.
 Use of the transport network and issues that affect transport network performance can contribute to economic performance and environmental issues such as climate change.
 Parts of West Sussex are also protected for their environmental qualities.
-Therefore, transport network improvements need to address all of our economic, social and environmental objectives while taking advantage of the opportunities provided by digital infrastructure.
+Therefore, the challenge is to enable and accelerate the shift to more sustainable patterns of travel behaviour.
+In order to deliver the priorities of Our Council Plan, transport network improvements need to address all of our economic, social and